How do the parathyroids affect calcium?

 - Abdominal pains

 - Peptic ulcers

 - High blood pressure and congestive heart failure

 When calcium levels have been restored to a normal level, the parathyroid glands should stop producing the parathyroid hormone.
-Occasionally, one or more of the parathyroid glands becomes diseased and continues making the parathyroid hormone, causing both the parathyroid hormone level and the calcium level to increase.
-This is called hyperparathyroidism, and is usually due to the development of a benign (non-cancerous) tumor on one of the parathyroid glands.
+Occasionally, one or more of the parathyroid glands become diseased and continue making the parathyroid hormone, causing both the parathyroid hormone level and the calcium level to increase.
+This is called hyperparathyroidism and is usually due to the development of a benign (non-cancerous) tumor on one of the parathyroid glands.
 Very rarely, this could be due to parathyroid cancer.

 What causes high blood calcium levels?

 The most common cause for high calcium levels is hyperparathyroidism: an elevated parathyroid hormone level.

 - It increases the amount of calcium absorbed from food